 November 5-7, 2017, Honolulu, Hawai’i

-The symposium will bring together public art practitioners and allied professionals for high-level discourse to explore existing challenges alongside emerging strategies for the successful growth of the public art field.
-The symposium is being organized by WESTAF in collaboration with Forecast Public Art and the Hawai’i State Foundation on Culture and the Arts.
+This symposium brought together public art practitioners and allied professionals for high-level discourse to explore existing challenges alongside emerging strategies for the successful growth of the public art field.
+The symposium was organized by WESTAF in collaboration with Forecast Public Art and the Hawai‘i State Foundation on Culture and the Arts.

 The Status and Future of State Arts Advocacy

 October 3-5, 2016, Denver, Colorado

 This symposium convened experts and practitioners in the area of state arts advocacy.
 Participants examined the current condition of state-level arts advocacy and considered the kinds of strategies, collaborations, and possible organizational reinventions needed to ensure success.

 Creativity and Innovation in Public Education: Areas of Need, Mechanisms for Change